jeffwright13/pytest-tui/README.md

 ### Running Tests

-Run the following command from the top-level directory of the codebase you want to test:
+Pretty much just run pytest like you always do, adding the `--tui` option to the list of command line options:

-`pytest --tui`
+`pytest --tui <whatever-else-you-normally-do>`

-This will perform a standard pytest run, and then launch the TUI.
-You can disable the autolaunch feature using the `tuiconf` configuration script (details below).
-To quit the TUI, either click the Quit button, or press `Q`.

 In some environments, where the working directory for pytest has been changed from the default, it may be necessary to cd into the working directory in order to successfully launch the TUI or HTML.
 Basically, you need to be in the parent directory of wherever the `/ptt_files` folder has been placed by the plugin after a test run.

-### Configuration Script

-Change the default behavior of `pytest-tui` using the built-in configuration script `tuiconf`.
-When executed from the command line, this script provides a menu-drive configuration utility that allows customizing some aspects of the plugin.

-The following items are currently customizable:
-- TUI autolaunch (yes/no)
-- HTML page autolaunch (yes/no)
+This is a known issue and will be fixed at some point.

 ### Demo Tests